corelight/zeek2es/Readme.md

 '
 ```

+More info about "dot_expander" [can be found here](https://www.elastic.co/guide/en/elasticsearch/reference/8.0/dot-expand-processor.html).

 When you have the above ingest pipeline installed, you can run your data through it with
 the `-p zeekgeoip` command line option to zeek2es.py.
 If successful, ES will populate the
 target fields listed above with geography information.